philzook58/philzook58.github.io/_posts/2021-03-13-rust-category.md

 I have been finding it quite pleasant to find ways to make things run in the browser.
 It makes for a much more compelling blog post I think.
 If you need someone to install your thing, there is a very low chance they'll take the effort to see it working.
 And that is where the magic is.

 This is a follow on post to <http://www.philipzucker.com/metatheory-progress/>.
-In essence, I'm taking the same guarded rewrite system on egraphs and translating it to use [egg](https://egraphs-good.github.io/), which Metatheory.jl borrows heavily from in terms of it's implementation.
-Egg is still to my knowledge more performant, easier to compile to wasm for the web, plus it is a good excuse to write some rust.
+For a more detailed discussion of the tricks involved in the rule system, see that post.
+In essence, I'm taking the same guarded rewrite system on egraphs and translating it to use [egg](https://egraphs-good.github.io/), which [Metatheory.jl](https://github.com/0x0f0f0f/Metatheory.jl) borrows heavily from in terms of it's implementation.
+Egg is still to my knowledge more performant (although Alessandro makes great strides every day), easier to compile to [wasm](https://rustwasm.github.io/book/) for the web, plus it is a good excuse to write some rust.

-Egg is straightforward enough to use.
+Egg is straightforward enough to use <https://docs.rs/egg/0.6.0/egg/tutorials/>.
 First you define your language (or you can use the built in generic SymbolLang, presumably at a performance hit.)
 There is a nice macro for this.
 What is it doing?
 Well it's defining a parser and an ordinary enum.
 Don't forget the trailing comma!

 Here is a language define for my categorical constructors.
 I renamed everything away from unicode symbols so they would be easier to type.